Wondering how to integrate ClickFunnels with Campaign Refinery?

 After clicking next, it will ask you to connect using an API key.

-We recommend using the “Search for contact”, because it will allow you to apply new tags if a contact already exists.
-And by simply checking a box you’ll be able to create a new contact record if one didn’t already exist.
+We recommend using the “Search for contact” because it will allow you to apply new tags if a contact already exists.
+And by simply checking a box, you’ll be able to create a new contact record if one doesn’t already exist.

-Once you check that box for creating a new contact if one doesn’t already exist, all your custom fields will also display themselves too.
+Once you check that box for creating a new contact if one doesn’t already exist, all your custom fields will also display themselves.

-Inside of Campaign Refinery, we have 3 concepts that can be tied to internal automations you’ve created.
+Inside Campaign Refinery, we have 3 concepts that can be tied to internal automations you’ve created.